ShruttzziiSundarr/Blood-Bank-Management-Using-Aruduino/README.md

 ## Components

-- **Arduino Uno:** Microcontroller board for data processing.
+- **Arduino Uno:** Microcontroller for processing and managing data.
-- **SpO2 Sensor:** Measures oxygen saturation levels.
-- **Pulse Rate Sensor:** Measures heart rate.
+- **Volume Sensor:** Measures the volume of blood.
-- **Temperature Sensor:** Measures body temperature.
+- **Temperature Sensor:** Monitors the temperature of blood storage.
-- **LCD Display:** Displays real-time health data.
+- **LCD Display:** Shows real-time data and status.
-- **Mobile Application:** Provides a user interface for monitoring health status.
+- **User Interface:** Provides a platform for monitoring and managing blood inventory.

 ## Installation and Usage

 1. **Setup Arduino and Sensors:**
    - Connect sensors to the Arduino Uno according to the circuit diagram.
-   - Power the system.
+   - Power the system and ensure all connections are secure.

 2. **Upload Code to Arduino:**
    - Use the Arduino IDE to upload the provided code to the Arduino Uno.

 3. **Run and Monitor:**
-   - Monitor the data on the LCD display.
+   - Monitor blood inventory data on the LCD display.
-   - Check the mobile application for real-time feedback.
+   - Access the user interface for comprehensive management and reporting.

 ## Code

-Here's an example code snippet for reading sensor data and displaying it on the LCD:
+Here’s a sample code snippet for reading sensor data and displaying it:

 ```cpp
 #define USE_ARDUINO_INTERRUPTS true // Set-up low-level